Gambling in Nigeria: Online gambling

-Online Gambling Companies
+Online gambling companies

 Nigeria is one of the most competitive markets in gambling in Africa.
 The size of the population and internet exposure of the residents creates the right conditions for online gambling companies to operate in.
 Some of the legal bookmakers available online in Nigeria include Bet9ja, 1960bet, Nairabet, Betfair, 9jaPredict, Betway, BetNigeria and others.

 Unlike several decades back, when mobile phones were not prevalent, such isn't the case today.
 According to a recent report, Nigeria is home to more than 100 million internet users and about 169 cell phone customers.

-It is no surprise that as the number of mobile phone and internet users in the nation has climbed, so has the rate of sports betting.
-We may now place bets quite quickly and affordably, whether from the convenience of our homes or while traveling.
+As the number of mobile phone and internet users in the nation has climbed, so has the rate of sports betting.
+It is now possible to place bets instantaneously, and from anywhere.

 Nigeria's internet connectivity is impressive.
 Internet user penetration in Nigeria slightly increased between 2018 and 2022, from around 26% to 38%.
 With increased internet penetration and accessibility to affordable smartphones, sports betting in Nigeria is undoubtedly growing.